How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Legal Requirements: Decision-Centric

-The task for \ac{XAI} regarding a “right to explanation” (independent of the legal basis used) can be summarized as: Enable end-users of AI systems to object to \ac{ML} decisions and---as argued in \cite{Wachter2017}---show ways to achieve a different decision.
-As these tasks require local explanations as in Section 4.1 with mainly the same requirements---a plausibility check of the decision by a layperson---only the differences are discussed here.
+The task for \ac{XAI} regarding a “right to explanation” (independent of the legal basis used) can be summarized as: Enable end-users of AI systems to object to \ac{ML} decisions and---as argued by \citet{Wachter2017}---show ways to achieve a different decision.
+These tasks require local explanations, as also argued by \citet{Edwards2017}.
+There, they are called ``subject-centric" explanations, which include data-centric ones, which we do not recommend here because of privacy concerns when showing users other data instances.
+As the arising requirements are similar to the ones in Section~\ref{ssec:plausibility-check}---due to the task of enabling a plausibility check of the decision by a layperson---only the differences are discussed here.

 The GDPR grants users the right to object to a decision in Article 22(3) (here called Counterability), thus from a practical standpoint, a process for objecting automated decisions should be implemented.
-This could also entail the option to object to explanations which are deemed unjust or incorrect, especially since Correctness cannot be guaranteed.
+This could also entail the option to object to explanations that are deemed unjust or incorrect, especially since Correctness cannot be guaranteed.
 As much as a Confidence estimate of a decision and its explanation could help users to assess whether a model was certain in their case or whether it was more likely to be wrong, it could also complicate the privacy of such systems by enabling membership inference attacks \cite{Shokri2017}.
 To prevent issues such as this, other measures could be taken, e.g., limiting the amount of explanation requests a user can make.
 Similar problems arise for data influence explanations, as sensitive training data (other than their own) should not be shown to end-users.
 Compared to fiduciary decisions, explanations can be generated when need arises, as it is not feasible (nor necessary) to compute explanations for all possible users in advance.
-In our opinion, merely providing counterfactual explanations, as recommended in \cite{Wachter2017}, may not be sufficient to achieve the goal of enabling users to object to \ac{ML} decisions and give them the opportunity to alter the outcome.
-This viewpoint is underscored by the statement of Advocate General Priit Pikamäe at the CJEU \cite{Pikamae2023}.
-Because counterfactual explanations do only provide a very limited account of how a decision was made (“This feature must change to change the outcome, thus it is most likely important.”), further information about the decision needs to be given, which could for example take the form of feature importance explanations as in Section~\ref{ssec:plausibility-check}.
-Thus, to fulfill all aims of the use of \ac{XAI} regarding the ‘right to explanation’, several types of explanations could therefore be jointly given to users.